cloudstarry/google-bbr/README.md

-# If your kernel edition of OS is higher than 4.9 like debian 9, please use following simple commands
+# If your kernel edition of OS is higher than 4.9 like Debian 9, please use following simple commands

 echo "net.core.default_qdisc=fq" >> /etc/sysctl.conf